Madhu (actor): Personal life

+He was married to Jayalakshmi till her death in 2014.
+They have a daughter, Dr. Uma J. Nair.

 Career

 He started his career as a Hindi lecturer in S. T. Hindu College and then Scott Christian College at Nagercoil.
 During that time he chanced upon a newspaper advertisement inviting applications for the National School of Drama course.
 While studying at NSD, he became acquainted with Ramu Kariat, who offered him a role in his forthcoming film Moodupadam.
 After completing the course, Madhu went to Chennai to screen test for Karyat's film.
 While there, in 1963, he was offered a role in N. N. Pisharody's film, Ninamaninja Kalpadukal and this became his debut.
 In the movie, he portrayed Stephen, a brave soldier of the Indian army who sacrifices his life, on the battle field, for his motherland.
 The role and the movie were well received by the public.
 Moodupadam, for which he had come to Chennai for the make up test, became his second film.
 From thereon, there was no looking back.

 He has expressed all facets of life through his various acting roles.
-Perhaps his most notable role during his early career, was in Kariat's Chemmeen, which won the President's Gold Medal.
+Perhaps his most notable role during his early career was in Kariat's Chemmeen, which won the President's Gold Medal.
 Madhu entered Malayalam cinema at a time when lead roles were dominated by actors like Prem Nazir and Sathyan and created a niche for himself.
 One of his early films where he made a mark was Bhargavi Nilayam, a suspense movie, where he is the only actor on screen during the first half of the movie.
 Followed by Udhyogastha, Virunnukari, and Veettu Mrugam, by P. Venu.
 Madhu has brought to life on screen, memorable characters from the works of eminent writers in Malayalam; Vaikom Muhammad Basheer, Thakazhi, P. Kesavadev, Uroob, Ponkunnam Varkey, S. K. Pottekkatt, Changampuzha, M. T. Vasudevan Nair, G. Vivekanandan, N. N. Pisharody and C. Radhakrishnan, to name a few.